 Emission factors of PCDD/Fs

-Emission concentrations of PCDD/Fs ranged between LOQ and 2.7 pg TEQ Nm−3 and were highest for the DSS-2 feedstock (0.15 – 2.7 pg TEQ Nm−3) and lowest for the DSS-1 feedstock (<LOQ).
+Emission concentrations of PCDD/Fs ranged between LOQ and 2.7 pg TEQ Nm−3 and were highest for the DSS-2 feedstock (0.15 – 2.7 pg TEQ Nm−3) and lowest for the DSS-1 feedstock (<LOQ) (Table 3).
 The emission concentrations were 2-3 orders of magnitude lower than the EU emission standard (0.1 ng I-TEQ Nm−3) (Paradiz & Dilara, 2003) and four to five orders of magnitude lower than that observed from a Dutch municipal solid waste incineration plant (53 ng TEQ Nm-3 (Matthijsen et al., 1991).

 EFs for PCDD/Fs ranged from <LOQ to 0.45 µg TEQ tonne-1 and emission concentrations ranged from <LOQ to 41 pg m-3.
 PCDD/Fs emissions were primarily associated with aerosols, 77-100% of the total PCDD/Fs in the exhaust were detected on the collected particles.
 This trend is expected for such hydrophobic compounds (Wang et al., 2011).